-Currently, Zahra sits on the Board of Directors of the York House School Alumnae Association and the Minerva Foundation, an organization that promotes values-based leadership training and opportunities for Aboriginal and non-Aboriginal women in BC.
+Currently, Zahra sits on the Board of Directors of the York House School Alumnae Association and as of June 2019 is the chair of the Minerva Foundation, an organization that promotes values-based leadership training and opportunities for Aboriginal and non-Aboriginal women in BC.
 She is also active at Queen’s Margaret’s School, where she volunteers on the Gala and Fund Development Committees.

 Zahra was an active parent and volunteer at York House when her daughter attended.
 She also volunteered at St. John’s School, where she served as a class parent in her son’s class and on the Strategic Planning Committee.
 She also served on the 2016 Organizing Committee of the Canadian Cancer Society Daffodil Ball and was nominated for an RBC Women Entrepreneur of the Year award.

 Zahra is a highly sought after speaker, delivering presentations to families on post-secondary admissions at independent schools, and volunteering her time to assist disadvantaged youth with admissions.